Manishhhhhhhhh/HIT_140/README.md

 - `p = 0.0146`
 - Decision: **Reject H0**

-At the 5% significance level, there is insufficient statistical evidence to conclude that average yellow-card rate per 90 minutes differs between eligible defenders and forwards.
+At the 5% significance level, there is sufficient statistical evidence to conclude that average yellow-card rate per 90 minutes differs between 2022 and 2026 results.

 ---